rhouselyn/ai-cmd/README.md

    python setup.py
    ```
 3. Add the project directory to your system's PATH environment variable:
-   - On Windows, search for "Edit the system environment variables" > Environment Variables > System Variables > PATH > Add the project path.
+   - As for how to find the PATH environment variable, refer to [this](https://support.esri.com/zh-cn/knowledge-base/edit-an-environment-variable-1462478594981-000002146)

 ### Configuration
 - In `config.py`, input your `api_key`.